Esri/arcgis-maps-sdk-dotnet-demos/README.md

 arcgis-runtime-demos-dotnet
 ===========================

+This project contains source code for applications that demonstrate common workflows for utilizing and displaying spatial information with the ArcGIS Runtime SDK for .NET.

-### Samples:
+### Demos

-* [`Geocode & Routing on MouseMove`](src/GeocodeAndRoutingOnMouseMove) - Demonstrates fast reverse geocoding and routing on mouse move on WinStore and WinDesktop.
+* [`Geocode & Routing on MouseMove`](src/GeocodeAndRoutingOnMouseMove) - Demonstrates fast reverse geocoding and routing during mouse-move on Windows Store and Windows Desktop.
-* [`Turn-by-Turn App`](src/TurnByTurn) - A universal Turn-by-Turn routing app show route navigation on Windows Phone, Windows Store and Windows Desktop.
+* [`Turn-by-Turn App`](src/TurnByTurn) - A universal turn-by-turn app that shows routing and navigation on Windows Phone, Windows Store and Windows Desktop.
 * [`Simple Portal Browser`](src/SimplePortalBrowser) - A universal ArcGIS Portal Map Browser app on Windows Phone, Windows Store and Windows Desktop.
-* [`External GPS`](src/ExternalNmeaGPS) - A Windows Desktop App showing how to use data from an external GPS or NMEA log file to power the MapView's LocationDisplay.
+* [`External GPS`](src/ExternalNmeaGPS) - A Windows Desktop app showing how to use data from an external GPS or NMEA log file to power the MapView's LocationDisplay.